emlddmm package

 • Exception – If order > 1.
 Local contrast transform not implemented yet except for linear.

-• Exception – Amode must be 0 (normal), 1 (rigid), or 2 (rigid+scale).
+• Exception – Amode must be 0 (normal), 1 (rigid), or 2 (rigid+scale), or 3 (rigid using XJ for projection).

 emlddmm.emlddmm_multiscale(**kwargs)[source]